 Strategy and Investment Funding

-However, portfolio strategy is much more than prioritization and selecting the best investments.
+However, portfolio strategy is more than prioritization and selecting the best investments.
 The portfolio needs to understand its role in achieving the enterprise strategy.
-Therefore, LPM should understand the portfolio’s current state, develop a plan to evolve to a better, differentiated future state, and continuously adjust the vision and plan to address the changing business context.
+Therefore, the LPM function should understand the portfolio’s current state, develop a plan to evolve to a better, differentiated future state, and continuously adjust the vision and plan to address the changing business context.

 The strategy and investment funding responsibilities (Figure 3) require collaborations among enterprise executives, Business Owners, and Enterprise Architects, including portfolio stakeholders and other technologists.
 Each responsibility is described in the sections that follow.